 - The new Livemocha have included few grammars in their courses rather than just vocabulary like the old Livemocha had.

 Usually, it takes up to 2-3 days (in my case) and might longer than that to get a review on your exercises.
 However, it depends on the type of feedback you want.
 Both community comments and rating are faster, though.

 The only problem with community review is there are some of them that reply with just “Very good”, “Keep practicing”, Keep up the good work” and so on and so forth.
 They don’t even bother to elaborate the mistake(s).

 In my opinion, they should at least explain it in terms of grammar and spelling for written exercises rather than just correcting it and leave the learner hanging.
 The same goes with submitting audio speaking exercises; they can record the right pronunciation for it and submit so the learner knows not to repeat the same mistake.

-But again, there are also some that leave a perfect review with both I’ve mentioned above, so, I applause them for that!
+But again, there are also some that leave a perfect review with both I’ve mentioned above, so, I applaud them for that!

 You know how in certain languages like Spanish, Arabic, Korean, Chinese, etc have special alphabet characters and when doing written exercises, Livemocha don’t provide that so, it’s quite difficult which sometimes native speakers pointed that mistakes in our reviews.

 Ever since Rosetta Stone bought Livemocha in 2013, the good things the old Livemocha used to have has completely been removed.
 For instance, the ability for both community and native speakers to submit a reply audio for speaking exercises has been disabled.
 Not to mention also the chat request.
 Sadly, some users made the old Livemocha as “just another dating site” because of the chat request feature.